 VR Counselors can use the checklist for assistance in providing all the required documentation to the consultant.
 The VR Counselor documents the results of the consultation in a case note.

 …

 REVIEW

-The Policy Planning and Statewide Initiatives Team, or designee, is responsible for reviewing this policy and these procedures and will update the Document History log if necessary.
+The Policy Team, or designee, is responsible for reviewing this policy and these procedures and will update the Document History log if necessary.